MicrosoftDocs/PlayReady/Docs/Overview/key-and-key-ids-kids.md

 There are two ways to generate a KID and key, including:

-   *  Using a *Key Management System* (KMS), where the service randomly generates each KID and key value and stores them, and can simply look up the key value that corresponds to the KID provided by the Client. <br/>
+   *  Using a *Key Management System* (KMS), where the service randomly generates each KID and key value and stores them, and can simply look up the key value that corresponds to the KID provided by the client. <br/>
    *  Using the *PlayReady key seed* mechanism.
 With this mechanism, the service determines a constant value called the key seed (a 30-byte random value), and for each piece of content that requires a key, generates a random KID.
 Using the Server SDK, you can generate a key by providing the 128 bits of the key, or the key seed and KID.
 The key will be inferred by a PlayReady function, listed in the PlayReady Header Object specification at [https://www.microsoft.com/playready/documents/](https://www.microsoft.com/playready/documents/), section 6.
 For convenience, here is the algorithm: <br/>
       ```cs
       byte[] GeneratePlayReadyContentKey(byte[] keySeed, Guid keyId)